 Emergency preparedness and response

-- people in three dozen countries living in emergency-level food insecurity
+- people in over three dozen countries living in emergency or worse levels of food insecurity

 In recent years, the World Food Programme (WFP) has managed complex emergencies, natural disasters, epidemics, and pandemics.
 Emergency preparedness and response is rooted within WFP policies and is crosscutting within all levels of the organization at country, regional, and global level.

 Emergency preparedness refers to a set of elements that allows us and our partners to be effective, efficient and timely when crises erupt.
 These elements are:

 - Early Warning systems.
 Derived from evidence-based analyses and risk assessments for conflict, natural or economic hazards which may affect current WFP operations or create new humanitarian needs, these inform decisions on resource allocation and operational readiness.
 Geographic Information Systems allow us to visualize information generated, collected or assembled from various functions within WFP.
 Targeted geospatial analyses show the immediate impact of natural disasters, focusing on affected populations and existing assets or ground operations.

 - Inter-Agency support and coordination.
 Effective coordination among all actors involved in humanitarian crises clarifies roles and responsibilities; eliminates duplication of effort; ensures complementarity; remedies gaps; and facilitates information sharing, collaboration and joint planning.

 - Civil-Military Coordination.
 As military forces are increasingly deployed in humanitarian settings, the UN's Inter-Agency guidance on Civil-Military Coordination provides the standards for our operational interactions with national and international militaries.

 Preparedness aside, the emergency response itself remains WFP's area of highest impact.
 A range of structures and resources ensure mobilization, management and accountability when responding to a crisis.
 These include: